 Step 1 — Line your wok or pan with banana leaves.
 Pass them briefly over an open flame first to soften them and bring out that beautiful fragrance.

-Step 2 — Heat a bit of oil and add the onion, garlic and ginger on the banana leaves.
+Step 2 — Lay the onion, garlic and ginger on the banana leaves.
 Season with salt and pepper.

 Step 3 — Add the dulong on top.
 Pour over the vinegar, fish sauce and calamansi juice.
 Season again with salt and pepper.

 Step 4 — Cover and cook on medium heat.
 Do not stir.
 Let it steam and simmer gently until the fish is cooked through and the liquid has reduced slightly.
-About 15 to 20 minutes.
+About 10 to 15 minutes.

 Serve straight from the wok.
 With hot steamed rice.
 And nothing else needed.

-A visit to the fish market.
+One trip to Springvale.
 One memory brought back to life.

 Happy Cooking and always remember to cook with your Heart…